 Watch the manatees of Ellie Schiller Homosassa Springs Wildlife State Park.
 You can see these sirens of the springs from above and below with two different camera views.
 Below is the underwater camera for you to watch.
 The link will take you to the full program page where you can see the above water camera and watch highlight reels.
 Webcams provided courtesy of Save the Manatee Club in partnership with Explore.org.

-Ellie Schiller Homosassa Springs Wildlife State Park is home to three captive manatees that are unable to survive in the wild on their own.
-These three manatees, named Ariel, Electra and Betsy, are cared for and fed several varieties of lettuce by park rangers four times daily.
+Ellie Schiller Homosassa Springs Wildlife State Park is home to several captive manatees that are unable to survive in the wild on their own.
+These manatees are cared for and fed several varieties of lettuce by park rangers four times daily.
 While you may see captive manatees being fed on the webcam, it is illegal to feed anything to a wild manatee.

 Is there a schedule for manatee feeding?